Sinan Pasha (Ottoman admiral): Military campaigns

 Sinan Pasha and Dragut collaborated on several naval expeditions in the Mediterranean Sea, particularly on the coasts of Italy and North Africa.
-Sinan was not an expert on naval issues as much as Turgut Reis, who was a more popular commander among the admirals and captains of the navy, and this often caused conflict between the two.
+Sinan was not an expert on naval affairs as much as Turgut Reis, who was a more popular commander among the admirals and captains of the navy, and this often caused conflict between the two.
 In an incident following the Ottoman conquest of Tripoli in 1551, the entire Ottoman fleet left Sinan Pasha on the shore and followed Turgut Reis into the Tyrrhenian Sea, declaring that they would accept only Turgut as their commander.
 Turgut Reis, however, considered this to be mutiny and treason and ordered them to return to take Sinan Pasha with them.
-Sinan through his career was symbolized as a good and smart naval strategist, not as powerful as Turgut Reis still he was one of Sultan Suleiman's favorite military strategist and good friend, as Sultan Suleiman had a very favorable view of the Bosnian Muslims.
+Sinan through his career was symbolized as a good and smart naval strategist, and although not as powerful as Turgut Reis, he was one of Sultan Suleiman's favorite military strategists and good friend, as Sultan Suleiman had a very favorable view of the Bosnian Muslims.

 Disturbed by this conflict, but favouring the talent of Turgut Reis, Sultan Suleiman ordered Sinan Pasha to "do whatever Turgut says."
 Most Ottoman seamen of that time, however, believed that Turgut Reis deserved the rank of Sinan Pasha.